 Only burgundy, white, grey, black or hair colour discreet hair bands, barrettes, etc. are acceptable.
-No jewellery except for small watches and/or small simple discrete bracelets, simple religious necklaces and stud or small discreet hoop earrings are permitted.
+No jewellery except for small watches (without data - no Apple watches) and/or small simple discrete bracelets, simple religious necklaces and stud or small discreet hoop earrings are permitted.
 Non dangly.
 This applies to both girls and boys.